 Gross to Net Calculator

-What's the difference between net and gross?
-The simplest answer would be "the gross amount includes a tax amount and the net amount doesn't".
-It's a bit tricky - in some cases we are talking about a gross value before the tax was deducted (income tax), in others - after the tax has been added (VAT, sales tax).
+The most straightforward answer would be that "the gross amount includes a tax amount, and the net amount doesn't".
+It's a bit tricky - in some cases, we talk about the gross value before the tax was deducted (income tax) and, in others - after the tax has been added (VAT, sales tax).

 $100 and the tax rate is